shihaocao/exif-interpolate/README.md

 # exif-interpolate
 A project to batch edit exif data interpolated over a date range - To give order Google Photos uploads

-Tested working on Python 3.8.5
+Tested working on Python 3.8.5.

+It is able to set exif data, even if the exif data block doesn't exist.
+Create for adding exif data to Facebook chat images.
 ### PRE-OPS

 I used `mogrify` to change all png files to jpg files just to simplify things.
 This package should be available via